jbostoen/itop-jb-ipdevices/readme.md

 * **IPDeviceGeneric**: generic class for all sorts of devices.
 Examples: smart home and home automation systems, HVAC, sensors, ...
 * **IPPhone**: the most interesting one, because iTop already has an IP Phone.
 In my humble opinion, it's totally wrong in Combodo's data model.
 The IP Phone is seen as a phone, instead of a network device ( ConnectableCI ).
 At my employer, the phones are also switches - they're in between the PC and a regular switch.

-⚠ Careful: this extension completely redefines the original iTop IPPhone class.
+⚠ Danger: this extension completely redefines the original iTop IPPhone class.
 Make sure you don't have IP Phones as defined by the default iTop data model; data may get lost!

 This extension is not recommended for beginners.
-For them, I recommend listing your IPPhones as NetworkDevice instead and give it their own type.
+For beginners, I recommend listing your IPPhones as NetworkDevice instead and add "IP Phone" as a network type typology.

 ## TeemIP add-on

-* If Combodo's TeemIP extension is installed, this extension will be adjusted (see subfolder jb-ipdevices-teemip)
+* By default additional work is included.
+If Combodo's TeemIP extension is installed, this extension will adapt itself.

 ## Requirements